RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 2: Filling the Application Form

 Log in and fill the application form carefully.
 Enter your child’s personal details, parent/guardian information, school last attended, category (General/SC/ST/OBC/EWS), and preferred RMS school.
+Keep an eye on the RMS Admission Form Last Date page so you never miss the submission deadline.

 Step 3: Uploading Documents